Choose a type

 - the risk of it developing into leukaemia.

-Knowing your risk group can help you and your doctor to think about the best treatment options for you.
+Knowing your risk group can help you and your doctor think about the best treatment options for you.

 The MDS risk groups are based on:

-- your blood count
+- blood cell count

 - the results of cytogenetic tests.